What is the placebo effect?

-This expectation of negative effects from placebo may be triggered during the informed consent process, when the patient is briefed on which adverse effects they might experience before starting treatment.
+This expectation of negative effects from placebo may be triggered when the patient is told which adverse effects they might experience before starting treatment.

-Despite knowing that the medication they are taking is inert, it is found that the placebo effect still occurs for people using open-label placebos.
+Despite being told that the medication they are taking is a placebo, the placebo effect can still occur for people using open-label placebos.
 It is thought that this could be due to:

-- the therapeutic nature of feeling hopeful about your health condition as a result of participating in a study
+- feeling hopeful because of participating in a study

 - expectations of relief